Picture above: Yet both are the same sea.

 I have always suspected that I am better person in Mexico.
 The reason I feel this way, I have come to find, is because I probably am.
 That has to do with how different environments affect behavior and the power of environmental cues, as described by Siegwart Lindenberg, with the University of Groningen, The Netherlands, "How Cues in the Environment Affect Normative Behavior."

 Together, these goals enable us to function in society.
-They don’t guide our behavior however until they are activated by cues in the environment or by something inside us.
-The shifting strength of the cues determines which of the three overarching goals gets the most attention at a given time.
+The shifting strength of the cues at any particular moment determines which of the three overarching goals gets the most attention.

 You compare yourself less to others

-In the U.S. a great deal of self-loathing (as opposed to self-love) comes from comparing ourselves to others, in pursuit of the gain goal.
-Even among friends, we occasionally envy their financial success, their clothing or their education, “if only I’d…..”, “I should…”
+In the U.S. a great deal of self-loathing (as opposed to self-love) comes from comparing ourselves to others in pursuit of the gain goal.
+We may envy friends’ financial success, their clothing or their education, telling ourselves“if only I’d…..”, “I should have…”

-It’s not that my friends in Mexico aren't frequently smarter, more beautiful or more talented than me.
+In Mexico, it’s not that my Mexican friends aren't at times smarter, more beautifulm or more talented than me, just like my friends often are at home.
 But comparing myself to my Mexican friends would be like a swimmer comparing himself to a more accomplished track star.
 You can’t really compare your success to that of someone raised in a completely different culture.

 You don't confuse consumerism with self-love

-When I’m in Mexico, I don’t associate loving myself with treating myself to a purchase, an expensive haircut or a $180 pair of jeans.
+When I’m in Mexico, I don’t associate loving myself with treating myself to an expensive haircut or a $180 pair of jeans.
 In fact, shopping and buying seems more of like a chore.
-My environment doesn't reinforce the idea of purchase equal self-love in Mexico.
+The environment doesn't reinforce the idea of a purchase as a means of self-love.

 Introspection equals self-love

 Just like showing true love to children emphasizes that time is the most important thing to spend on them, loving yourself in Mexico means spending time rather than money on yourself.
-More introspection, those expats report, helps you become a better person.
+More introspection helps you become a better person.